Hiking The East Maroon Creek Trail

 To reach the trailhead from Aspen, head west on SR82 to the roundabout.
 Head southwest on Maroon Creek Road (CR13) for several miles up the canyon to the East Maroon Wilderness Portal parking area.
 The trail starts down by the river.
 Keep in mind that from Memorial Day to Labor Day, personal vehicles are only allowed on Maroon Creek Road before 8am and after 5pm.
 Otherwise, a public bus ride is required; this bus runs every 20 minutes.

-Overall, East Maroon Creek Trail is the 40th most popular hiking trail of all 72 hikes in Colorado.
-Several of the better hiking trails are nearby East Maroon Creek Trail including Independence Pass Trail, Maroon Bells Loop, Conundrum Creek Trail and 10th Mountain Huts - West.
+Overall, East Maroon Creek Trail is the 39th most popular hiking trail of all 66 hikes in Colorado.
+Several of the better hiking trails are nearby East Maroon Creek Trail including Maroon Bells Loop, Independence Pass Trail, Conundrum Creek Trail and 10th Mountain Huts - West.